-Nursing ethics shares many principles with medical ethics such as beneficence, non-maleficience, and respect for autonomy.
-Nursing ethics, however, can be distinguished by its emphasis on relationships, collaborative care and human dignity.
-Because the health care climate is regularly changing, as is our society, it is crucial that nurses have a grounded understanding of ethics.
+Nursing ethics shares many principles with medical ethics such as beneficence, non-maleficence, and respect for autonomy.
+However, those in nursing can be distinguished by its emphasis on relationships, collaborative care and human dignity.
+Because the healthcare climate is regularly changing, as is our society, it is crucial that nurses have a grounded understanding of ethics.

-4. Patient confidentiality.
+Patient confidentiality.
 Patient confidentiality rests on the premise of trust as well.
 When patients disclose information to nurses or physicians, they trust that it will only be disclosed to only those professionals who need to know.
 Nurses have an ethical obligation to protect this right.

-5. Professional obligations.
+Professional obligations.
 Patients trust that their nurses are competent in their practice.
 This means that nurses must be compliant with Board of Nursing standards and they must complete necessary continuing education requirements to demonstrate their competency.

-6. Ethical issues between team members.
+Ethical issues between team members.
 Nurses have the right to be autonomous in their practice; but they do not have the right to act outside of this scope.
 Similarly, it is not considered “ethical” to allow interpersonal conflicts to hinder their nursing judgment.

 Nursing as a profession is always changing and so are the ethical decisions that we face.
 Maintaining the integrity of the profession requires consistent evaluation of recurrent situations, and it requires a complete understanding of the American Nurses Association position statement.